 “One of the biggest challenges we faced in the past is we were solving the same supply chain problem over and over again, all around the world,” says Keatings.
-“We had to build an institutional corporate ‘memory’ of best practises so they could be replicated.
+“We had to build an institutional corporate ‘memory’ of best practices so they could be replicated.
 We created a library of supply chain solution templates so we could serve customers more effectively and efficiently.”

-The knowledge library contains solution templates for 80 percent of supply chain requirements around the world, based on best practises and processes.
-The remaining 20 percent of supply chain requirements can be broken out into standardised templates that are mapped to more tailored needs of markets, countries, customers, products, channels and so on.
+The knowledge library contains solution templates for 80 percent of supply chain requirements around the world, based on best practices and processes.
+The remaining 20 percent of supply chain requirements can be broken out into standardized templates that are mapped to more tailored needs of markets, countries, customers, products, channels and so on.
 These templates get ‘filed’ in the library and are available for use across the enterprise.
 ‘Users’ map the supply chain in question against the database of solutions and come up with best-case cross correlations.

 Building and then institutionalizing plug-and-play solutions and templates, is the third implementation essential.

 4. Invest in the Information Supply Chain